bnbsv/bnbsv/README.md

-### Hi, i'm Brenda!
+### Hi, i'm Brenda! ✌

-😄 My pronouns are she/her <br>
+My pronouns are she/her <br>
-💎 I’m currently working as CTO @CITi-UFPE <br>
+I’m currently working as at CTO @CITi-UFPE and as Product Designer at @Locus ✨<br>
-🌱 Learning HTML/CSS.
 I love UI Design so frontend here i go..<br>
-💬 Want help with Design?
+Want help with Design?
 I can help you!

 <div align="inline">